jamieleecool/vso-agent-tasks/README.md

 #Tasks for vNext VSO Build System

-Tasks which will be provided in the box in the new build system.
+Tasks Which will be provided in the box in the new build system.